Wenatchee High School’s Mariachi Huenachi is the school district’s pride and joy

 Mariachi music, Rivera said, is like Christmas carols—everyone knows the words to all the songs.
 For many of Rivera’s students, mariachi brings the family together.
 “You can’t take grandma to Drake,” he said.
 “But with mariachi music, it’s music the whole family can go to.
 That’s the beautiful thing about mariachi music, it’s something the whole family can participate in.”

-The group performs about forty times a year throughout the state and now, increasingly, across the country.
-This fall, Mariachi Huenachi will travel to Washington, D.C., to perform during Hispanic Heritage Month.
+Mariachi Huenachi performs about forty times a year throughout the state and now, increasingly, across the country.
+This fall, the group will travel to Washington, D.C., to perform during Hispanic Heritage Month.
 Students pay nothing to participate in the mariachi program—their instruments, uniforms and other costs are covered by the school district.
 “The school district doesn’t believe in pay-to-play,” Rivera said.
-“A lot of these parents are farm workers. … The mariachi program makes our district proud so the superintendent and the district really supports music education.”
+“A lot of these parents are farm workers. … The Mariachi Huenachi program makes our district proud so the superintendent and the district really supports music education.”